liudonghua/resume/ReadMe.en.md

 </div>

-### VLC player component based on [Cordova](https://cordova.apache.org/) with RTFP protocol for iOS platform
+### VLC player component based on [Cordova](https://cordova.apache.org/) with RTSP protocol for iOS platform

 - I had realized this function on Android platform and most prefectly worked on iOS.
 - I added a line code in a position of iOS framework codes and referenced a VLC function and realized player function by researching within a week.

-- That is my highest light moment within my programmer life and my most presentful coding style - simple and sliver.
+- That is my highest light moment within my programmer life and my most presentful coding style - simple and clever.

 ---

-### Optimzation for Luci User Manager[github](https://github.com/liudonghua/admin-multi-users-luci)
+### Optimzation for Luci User Manager [github](https://github.com/liudonghua/admin-multi-users-luci)

 - Login of root user only supported before official luci of 18.06 version and easily leaked sercert,there were a lot of solutions for multi user manager.